licui3936/security-api-test/README.md

 # Security API test application

-Test harness to test security policies for OpenFin APIs are defined in permissions.json.
+Test harness is to test security policies for OpenFin APIs are defined in permissions.json.

-#### [Visual Studio code](https://code.visualstudio.com/) integration, thanks to @jcarter

-* Attach to debugger for in-editor break points, call stacks, and an interactive console
-* Hadouken configuration ( `app.json` ) smart completion based on available parameters
-* Hadouken API smart completions based on variable types and function definitions

 ### How to use this: